Our Settlement Planning Services

 At Milestone, we are adept at working with both plaintiff attorneys and their clients to ensure a seamless transition from litigation to life afterwards.
 Our team provides direction, education, clarity, and protection from the pitfalls that come with financial recoveries, safeguarding every plaintiff’s best interests long after the final judgment has been rendered.

-Establishing a trust is a solution that works well in a variety of settlement scenarios, yet our consultants know that putting money in a trust can be just one component of the solution.
-We can suggest a plan that involves establishing a trust while also making funds available more immediately through other avenues.
+Establishing a trust is a solution that works well in a variety of settlement planning scenarios, yet our consultants know that putting money in a trust can be just one component of the solution.
+We can suggest a plan that involves establishing a trust while also making some funds available more immediately through other avenues.
 Our expertise in Special Needs Trusts and Domestic Asset Protection Trusts makes us uniquely qualified to handle a variety of trust scenarios.

 Domestic Asset Protection Trusts (DAPT)

-Qualified Settlement Fund Administration
+Qualified Settlement Funds

-The Milestone team serves as a professional fund administrator, managing all necessary details of the settlement and the arrangement to allocate the funds.
-This solution is often appropriate for class action or mass tort suits where there is a gross settlement comprised of multiple claimants.
+The Milestone team also serves as a professional qualified settlement fund administrator, managing all necessary details of a settlement and the arrangement to allocate the funds to all appropriate parties.
+This solution is often appropriate and desirable for class action or mass tort lawsuits where there is a gross settlement comprised of multiple claimants.

 Government Benefits Planning

 A long-term structured settlement has several advantages: providing security, guaranteed long-term income, and precious tax advantages.
-The federal tax code provides that 100% of structured settlement payments are exempt from federal taxes.Learn More
+The federal tax code provides that 100% of structured settlement payments are exempt from federal taxes.

 Mediation & General Consulting

-Attorney Fee Deferrals
+Attorney Fee Deferral

 Milestone recognizes that the attorneys we work with want innovative financial solutions with an eye on long-term wealth accumulation, too.
-Contingency-fee attorneys may elect to plan for their personal and professional futures by deferring their fees.
+Contingency fee attorneys may elect to plan for their personal and professional futures by deferring their fees.
 There is no minimum or maximum to what you can defer in a year, and we will work with you to create a plan that best fits your needs.

-Potential tax benefits for the lawyer are achieved by creating a pre-tax investment, in addition to what is allowable, in qualified and non-qualified plans.
+Potential tax benefits for the trial lawyer are achieved by creating a pre-tax investment, in addition to what is allowable, in qualified and non-qualified plans.
 It is vital that structured fees are part of the overall plan and thoroughly accounted for in subsequent documentation.
 Our expertise in both the legal and tax arenas gives us the perspective required to structure attorney fees that are compliant with case law and tax court rulings.Learn More